Time-reversal-symmetry breaking and unconventional pairing in the noncentrosymmetric superconductor La$_{7}$Rh$_{3}$: Results

 Transverse-field $\mu$SR (TF-$\mu$SR) measurements provide detailed information on the nature of the superconducting gap.
 The TF-$\mu$SR measurements were performed in the superconducting mixed state in applied fields between 15 mT $\le H \le$ 50 mT, well above the $H_{c1}(0)$ of this material.
-The data were collected in the field-cooled mode, where a field of $H = 30$~mT was applied perpendicular to the initial muon spin direction from a temperature above the transition temperature to the base temperature, in order to establish a well ordered FLL in the mixed state. \figref{Fig2:hc2} shows the signal in the normal state ($T = 3.5 \,\mathrm{K} > T_{c}$) where the depolarization rate is small, attributed to the homogeneous field distribution throughout the sample.
-The significant depolarization rate in the superconducting state ($T = 0.1 \,\mathrm{K} < T_{c}$) is due to an inhomogeneous field distribution of the FLL.\\ The TF-$\mu$SR asymmetry spectra can be described by the sum of cosines, each damped with a Gaussian relaxation term: \cite{AMR,MWA}:
+The data were collected in the field-cooled mode, where a field of $H = 30$~mT was applied perpendicular to the initial muon spin direction from a temperature above the transition temperature to the base temperature, in order to establish a well ordered FLL in the mixed state.
+Figure \ref{Fig2:hc2}(a) shows the signal in the normal state ($T = 3.5 \,\mathrm{K} > T_{c}$) where the depolarization rate is small, attributed to the homogeneous field distribution throughout the sample.
+The significant depolarization rate in the superconducting state ($T = 0.1 \,\mathrm{K} < T_{c}$) is due to an inhomogeneous field distribution of the FLL.

+The TF-$\mu$SR asymmetry spectra can be described by the sum of cosines, each damped with a Gaussian relaxation term \cite{AMR,MWA}:

 where $A_{i}$ is the initial asymmetry, $\sigma_i$ the Gaussian relaxation rate, $\gamma_{\mu}/2\pi$ = 135.5 MHz/T the muon gyromagnetic ratio, $\phi$ the common phase offset, and $B_i$ is the first moment for the $i$th component of the field distribution.
 We found that the asymmetry spectra of our sample can best be described by two oscillating functions ($N=2$), where the second component of the depolarization rate was fixed to zero ($\sigma_{2} = 0$) which accounts for the non-depolarizing muons that stop in the silver sample holder.
 Additional Gaussian terms were also tried, but no improvement in the fit quality was obtained.
 The field distribution in the mixed state of a superconductor is broadened by the presence of static fields arising from the nuclear moments.